Where are felony drugs prohibited in the Virginia Code?

 3) If you’re innocent, it’s not fair.

 Look our justice system is flawed.
 If you are innocent of the charge, you may very well not want a deferred finding.
 But before you make the decision one way or another, you and your attorney must weight the risks of turning down a deferred finding if it’s offered.

 4) If you’re a non-US-citizen, a deferred finding may be treated as a conviction for immigration purposes.

 We want to be clear: BenGlassLaw does not do immigration law.
 It’s a complex specialty that is forever evolving.
-If you’re charged with an offense, and are not a US Citizen, we will require you to enlist the help of an immigration attorney for immigration advice.
-However, we are aware that deferred findings can possibly be treated as convictions under immigration law.
-If you’re charged with a drug offense and aren’t a US citizen, you will need to explore this issue before making a decision as to a deferred finding.
+If you’re charged with an offense and are not a US Citizen, we will require you to enlist the help of an immigration attorney for immigration advice.
+However, we are aware that deferred findings can be treated as convictions under immigration law.
+If you’re charged with a drug offense and aren’t a US citizen, you will need to explore this issue before deciding as to a deferred finding.